jhthompson/jhthompson-blog/_drafts/2018-08-02-interrail-start.md

 ## First Impressions

 I'm really happy with the choice to buy an Interrail pass, as it allows me a ton of flexibility.
-I don't have to be commcommittedtaking any specific train at any time, and if I want to stay a couple hours longer in a city I can.
+I don't have to be committed to any specific train at any time, and if I want to stay a couple hours longer in a city I can.
 I'm going to try and stick to my schedule though, since I've paid for some hostels in advance, but the option to spend a couple more hours in a city is great.
 It's tiring to take a train every morning to a new city, but it's a great way to experience a lot of different and unique places before I head back to Canada.